The room where the couple spent their last nights, from 21 to 25 December 1989

 Monday 10.09.2018: Cârnic/Retezat National Park: Hike up to Pietrele Lake - 18ºC cool

-Hike up to Cabană Gențiana where I had a real good coffee and Volker a hot chocolate (7 RON! and everything has to be brought on foo!).
+Hike up to Cabană Gențiana where I had a real good coffee and Volker a hot chocolate (7 RON! and everything has to be brought hiking up!).
 Volker continued up to Lacul Pietrele (1000 m ascent, 7 hours, 16,5 km) and back passing the Cabana Pietrele, which was closed and not nice anyway.
 Dinner at home with steaks BBQ.

 Tuesday 11.09.2018: Cârnic/Retezat National Park - Timișoara (alt 98 m): 224 km - 27ºC nice warm

 Drive to Timișoara, 136 km of which on narrow and in bad condition before getting on the A1 to Timișoara.
 Timișoara has been named European Capital of Culture 2021.
 It is also called The First Free City, for it was here that anti-Ceaușescu protests first exceeded the Securitate's capacity for violent suppression in 1989.
 Settled at the Camping International (100 RON/night with electricity).
 We took an Uber into town and had lunch at the Casa Bunicii (very good, also delicious deserts 114 RON).
-Ice cream at Il Gelato di Bruno (4 RON/scoop) Walk to the Piata Victorei and Piata Unirii.
+Visit of the Communist Consumers Museum (more a bar than a museum, very small and crampy -free of charge though) Ice cream at Il Gelato di Bruno (4 RON/scoop) Walk to the Piata Victorei and Piata Unirii.
 Next to the information centre we bought tickets for a theatre performance in German tonight at 19:30 at the German National Theatre Timișoara: Das Maß der Dinge (The Shape of Things in the original English version) from Neil LaBute, an American author and playwright.
 We enjoyed it, especially that it was a mix of "real" theatre and videos on 6 different screens of various shapes.
 We did all our trips into town and back to the camping site with Uber or a taxi (± 13 RON).
 N45º46'10" E21º16'2"

 Wednesday 12.09.2018: Timișoara (Romania) - Podersdorf am See/Neusiedler See (alt 110 m): 510 km, 31ºC hot, especially in the car